getredash/redash/docs/upgrade.rst

 3. Run the script:
    ``fab -H{your re:dash host} -u{the ssh user for this host} -i{path to key file for passwordless login} deploy_latest_release``

-   `-i` is optional is only needed in case you're using private-key based authentication (and didn't add the key file to your authentication agent or set its path in your SSH config).
+   ``-i`` is optional and it is only needed in case you're using private-key based authentication (and didn't add the key file to your authentication agent or set its path in your SSH config).

 What the Fabric script does
 ===========================